Rational links and DT invariants of quivers: Introduction

 Another observation of \cite{KRSSlong} is that the quivers $Q_K$ for knots $K$ often encode information about the reduced (colored) HOMFLY-PT {\it{homology}} of $K$, \cite{KR, Wed3}.
 We confirm their main conjecture in the case of rational knots.

-\begin{thm} Let $K$ be a rational knot and let $Q_K$ be the corresponding quiver from Theorem \ref{thm:knots}.
-Then, the vertices of $Q_K$ are in bijection with generators of the reduced HOMFLY-PT homology of $K$, such that the $(a,q,t)$-trigrading of the $i^{th}$ generator is given by $(a_i,-Q_{i,i}-q_i,-Q_{i,i})$ where $Q_{i,i}$ denotes the number of loops at the $i^{th}$ vertex of $Q_K$. \end{thm}
+\begin{theorem} Let $K$ be a rational knot and let $Q_K$ be the corresponding quiver from Theorem \ref{thm:knots}.
+Then, the vertices of $Q_K$ are in bijection with generators of the reduced HOMFLY-PT homology of $K$, such that the $(a,q,t)$-trigrading of the $i^{th}$ generator is given by $(a_i,-Q_{i,i}-q_i,-Q_{i,i})$ where $Q_{i,i}$ denotes the number of loops at the $i^{th}$ vertex of $Q_K$. \end{theorem}

-In order to prove these theorems, we use an algorithm from \cite{Wed1} for the computation of the colored HOMFLY-PT polynomials of rational links.
+In order to prove Theorems \ref{thm:knots}, \ref{thm:links} and \ref{thm:knotsHHH}, we use an algorithm from \cite{Wed2} for the computation of the colored HOMFLY-PT polynomials of rational links.
 The algorithm iteratively computes the HOMFLY-PT invariants of rational tangles, one crossing at a time, before performing a closure operation to arrive at the invariant of the rational link.
 A key observation in the present paper is that not only rational links, but also rational \textit{tangles} have associated quivers whose generating functions describe their HOMFLY-PT invariants.
 Moreover, the elementary operations of adding crossings to rational tangles correspond to natural operations on quivers, which double certain subsets of vertices.
 Using these operations, the quivers for rational links can be computed iteratively from a continued fraction expansion.
-It is an intriguing problem for further research to extend this skein theory for motivic DT invariants beyond the realm of rational tangles and links.\\
+It is an intriguing problem for further research to extend this skein theory for motivic DT invariants beyond the realm of rational tangles and links.

+\begin{remark} Relationships between HOMFLY-PT and motivic DT invariants have been considered by Diaconescu--Hua--Soibelman~\cite{DHS} in the context of the Oblomkov--Shende conjecture~\cite{OS}, which was proved by Maulik~\cite{Mau}.
+For an extension to HOMFLY-PT homology, see Oblomkov--Rasmussen--Shende~\cite{ORS}.
+These results concern algebraic links, i.e. links of plane curve singularities, which intersect the class of rational links only in the 2-strand torus links.
+The problem of constructing quivers corresponding to algebraic links beyond small torus links remains open. \end{remark}

 \textbf{Organisation of the paper.} Section~\ref{sec:background} contains background information on rational links and tangles, the skein theory of the colored HOMFLY-PT invariants and a few useful formulas for manipulating generating functions.
-In Section~\ref{sec:links} we present an algorithm for computing the quivers $Q_L$ associated to rational links and prove Theorem~\ref{thm:links}.
-In Section~\ref{sec:knots} we refine this algorithm for knots and prove Theorem~\ref{thm:knots} and Theorem~\ref{thm:knotsHHH}.
+In Section~\ref{sec:links} we present an algorithm for computing quivers for rational links.
+In Section~\ref{sec:knots} we refine this algorithm to reduce the sizes of these quivers and prove Theorems~\ref{thm:knots} and~\ref{thm:links} as well as Theorem~\ref{thm:knotsHHH}.
 Section~\ref{sec:examples} contains example computations.\\